Irvine at Its Best

 Prized for its beauty, unusual geology and extraordinary diversity

-In the heart of urban Orange County, within minutes of millions of residents, lies a magnificent 50,000-acre network of permanently preserved open space and parks.
-Stretching from the mountains to the sea, these lands on The Irvine Ranch are remarkable not only for their biological importance -- they contain a wide range of habitats that support many species of birds, mammals, amphibians and reptiles -- but also for the breadth of year-round recreational activities they offer residents.
+In the heart of urban Orange County, within minutes of millions of residents, lies a magnificent 50,000-acre network of permanently preserved open spaces and parks.
+Stretching from the mountains to the sea, these lands on The Irvine Ranch are remarkable not only for their biological importance - they contain a wide range of habitats that support many species of birds, mammals, amphibians and reptiles - but also for the breadth of year-round recreational activities they offer residents.

 Rich in both Irvine Ranch lore and nature's wonders, Bommer Canyon beckons walkers, hikers and all other outdoor enthusiasts to stroll past ancient oak and sycamore groves and rough rock outcrops.
-Much like the City’s Quail Hill Loop Trail specific trails in this area will be open daily for self-guided hikes from dawn to dusk; however, other areas and programs within Bommer do require pre-registration.
+Specific trails in this area are open daily for self-guided hikes from dawn to dusk; however, other areas and programs within Bommer require pre-registration.
 Monthly Wilderness Access Days are also available to allow hikers, bikers and equestrians to explore the network of outstanding trails and views of the area.

 4621 Santiago Canyon Rd.

 Nestled at the base of the Cleveland National Forest, the 700-acre man-made lake has offered a wide variety of outdoor activities for decades.
 Many Orange County residents grew up fishing and camping at Irvine Lake.
-Among the activities are seasonal fishing for trout, bluegill, bass and catfish, pleasure boating, youth overnight camps, and birthday parties, reunions and other gatherings.
+Among the activities are seasonal fishing, pleasure boating, youth overnight camps, birthday parties, reunions and other gatherings.